dheerajroy/stealth-frame/README.md

 ## Requirements

 1. To run this program, you need to have Python version 3.10 or greater installed on your system.

 2. Media file(s) to perform steganography

 ## Installation

 1. Clone or download the Stealth Frame repository from [GitHub](https://github.com/dheerajroy/stealth-frame).

+2. Unzip if required

-2. Open a terminal or command prompt and navigate to the program's directory.
+3. Open a terminal or command prompt and navigate to the program's directory.

 ## Usage